Thank You for Joining Us for Our Record-Breaking 25th Anniversary Season

-For the 25th season we are celebrating the very best of Shakespeare including the return of Hamlet directed by Michael Sexton in Shakespeare Glen, the launch of a brand new family-friendly production inside the Saint Louis Zoo developed with puppets by Michael Curry Designs based on Romeo & Juliet and a remount of Tre’von Griffith’s magical region-wide tour of A Midsummer Night Dream.
+For the 25th season we celebrated the very best of Shakespeare including the return of Hamlet directed by Michael Sexton in Shakespeare Glen, the launch of a brand new family-friendly production inside the Saint Louis Zoo with life-size puppets by Michael Curry Design based on Romeo & Juliet and a remount of Tre’von Griffith’s magical region-wide tour of A Midsummer Night Dream.
+The summer concluded with the previously announced Shakespeare in the Streets: East St. Louis in September.

 An Expanded Forest Park Season